 - Select Search automatically for driver software and let windows install the best compatible driver for your pc.

-- Also, you can uninstall the driver, visit the driver manufacturer website.
+- Also, you can uninstall the driver, and visit the driver manufacturer’s website.

 - Download and save the latest available driver

-- Install the same on problematic pc, Restart windows and check ther is no more feature BSOD errors.
+- Install the same on the problematic pc, Restart windows and check there is no more bad_pool_header blue screen errors.

 Run Memory Diagnostic Tool

-Sometimes, This error may be caused by the memory problem.
-So you should Run In build Windows Memory Diagnostic Tool to find out memory problems to fix bad pool header.
+Sometimes, This error may be caused by a memory problem.
+So you should run the built-in Windows Memory Diagnostic Tool to find out memory problems to fix the bad pool header.
 To Run Memory Diagnostic Tool Fallow bellow.

-- At first click on start button search and type memory.
+- At first click on the start button search and type memory.

-- You will see Windows Memory Diagnostic on start menu search
+- You will see Windows Memory Diagnostic on the start menu search

 - Click on it.
 This will open the memory diagnostic tool here you will see Two options.